 You can dispute errors on your credit report.
 The CFPB provides detailed information on its website about disputing errors on credit reports, including a sample letter.
 You can also access information for disputing errors from the Federal Trade Commission, including links to the three credit reporting agencies and sample letters and dispute forms.

 You can deal with old debts in several ways.

 First, you may pay off the debt in full, if possible.
 However, if the statute of limitations has expired, you might not be legally liable for the debt.
 You may look to talk with a lawyer before in a free consultation paying an old debt in full.

 If you do not intend to pay the debt, you might want to avoid speaking with the creditor or debt collector.
 You could do or say something that could restart the statute of limitations.
 However, you SHOULD NOT ignore a debt collection lawsuit.
 Talk with a bankruptcy lawyer immediately if you receive a lawsuit.
 Remember, paying a partial payment or acknowledging the debt could restart the statute of limitations.

-Other options to resolve old debt include Tennessee debt relief and debt management.
+Other options to resolve old debt include Tennessee debt relief.
 Debt settlement could work if you have a large sum of money to negotiate lump sum payments for your debts.
 However, when the creditor “writes off” the remaining debt, it could cause you to owe income taxes for that year.
 The written-off debt remains on your credit report, which could negatively impact your credit score.
-Debt management companies can be deceiving.
+Debt settlement companies can be deceiving.
 They offer to help you get rid of debts, but they often charge high fees, and your creditors do not have to work with them.